Next Start

 Universal Technical Institute can help prepare you for some of these responsibilities.
 The Automotive and Diesel mechanic programs at UTI provide students a solid foundation of knowledge and technical skills they can build on in the military.

 Not only can UTI help prepare aspiring mechanics, it can also assist veterans transitioning out of the role.
-If you’re retiring from the military as a mechanic, UTI can build on your current skill set through specialized training while offering various military and veterans services along the way.
+If you’re retiring from the military as a mechanic, UTI can build on your current skill set through specialized veteran trade school programs.

 Keep reading to learn more about what a military mechanic does, how to become a mechanic in the military, and the job outlook.